jwogrady/crunch/README.md

 MAX_FILES_PER_REQUEST=20
 ```

-See `.env.example` for all options.
+See `src/utils/config.ts` for all configuration options.

 ## Testing